asdzakky/sejoli-lead-gen/readme.txt

 e.g.

-1. Upload `sejoli-lead-gen.zip` to the `/wp-content/plugins/` directory
+1. Upload `sejoli-lead-campaign.zip` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress

 == Frequently Asked Questions ==